PhilipLutley/AWS-S3-static-site/README.md

 # AWS-S3-static-site

-This project is to create all the components of a secure static site on AWS S3 with cached by Cloudfront.
+A terraform module to create all components of a secure static site on AWS S3 with cached by Cloudfront.

 Brief summary of what is handled: